jas0n-g/dotfiles/tmux/README.md

 # tmux Config

-My configs for [tmux](https://github.com/tmux/tmux), which is my terminal multiplexer of choice.
+My configs for [tmux](https://github.com/tmux/tmux), which is my backup terminal multiplexer of choice.

 ---